The creator - Stina Urberg

 Traditionally, it is iron wire that has been used and it is also the material I fell for.

-The iron, the raw, as untreated, from the outside environment can have everything from a deep and shiny luster of, for example, body-friendly use or to having a tarnished and corroded surface when the iron is exposed to both moisture and oxygen.
+The iron, the raw, as untreated, from the outside environment can have everything from a deep and shiny luster of, for example, close-fitting use or to having a tarnished and corroded surface when the iron is exposed to both moisture and oxygen.

 It immediately turned out that there was interest and a demand for my mentioned products.

 Jewelry from Urberg Design has over the years been sold in design, arts and crafts, handicraft and seasonal stores.
 They have also been shown and / or sold at county museums, art galleries.

 Over the years, I have with Urberg Design also participated in many genuine craft markets.

 The passion, knowledge, interest, experience, curiosity, drive, design language and dreams were so intertwined in one company.

 With my jewelery art, I offer the market alternatives to the mass-produced jewelery, in the prevailing fixed fashion, wear and tear and over-consumption of raw materials that we have learned over time, from the major players in the market.